-Godmanchester Community Education Trust has a Responding to Bullying Policy and Safeguarding Policy which are available on request from the school office.
+Godmanchester Bridge Academy has a Responding to Bullying Policy and Safeguarding Policy which are available on request from the school office.

-GCET is committed to providing a caring, friendly and safe environment for all children so they can learn in a secure atmosphere.
+We are committed to providing a caring, friendly and safe environment for all children so they can learn in a secure atmosphere.
 Bullying of any kind is unacceptable and children are encouraged to speak up.
 All staff and pupils follow the Behaviour Policy and poor behaviour is not accepted.